linode/docs/docs/kubernetes/deploy-and-manage-kubernetes-certificates-with-cert-manager/index.md

 contributor:
   name: Linode
   link: https://linode.com
-description: "Deploying Cert-Manager on Kubernetes"
+description: "Learn how cert-manager works, a tool on Kubernetes designed to assist with the deployment, configuration, and management of certificates on Kubernetes."
-og_description: "Learn how to cert-manager works, the options to create certificates, and use cert-manager to create two public signed certificates using only Kubernetes."
+og_description: "Learn how cert-manager works, the options to create certificates, and use cert-manager to create two public signed certificates using only Kubernetes."
 keywords: ["kubernetes", "linode kubernetes engine", "managed kubernetes", "lke", "kubernetes cluster", "ssl", "certbot", "lets-encrypt", "tls"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2020-05-13